This diploma has two stages, each comprising 120 credits.

 In Stage 1 you will encounter a variety of different times and places and engage with some fascinating people, art works, ideas and stories from antiquity.
 As a Classical studies student, this broad foundation will help you develop the skills and the confident, open approach you will need to tackle the more specialist Classical studies modules at Stage 2.

-You’ll deepen your understanding of the literature, history, art and material culture of the classical world, and will learn the essentials of ancient Greek or Latin.
+You’ll deepen your understanding of the literature, history, art and material culture of the classical world, and learn the essentials of Latin.
 You’ll also develop your skills of writing essays and analysing ancient sources as diverse as poems, inscriptions, graffiti, coins, mosaics and paintings.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Classical Studies uses a variety of study materials and has the following elements: